Syennagraham/bless/README.md

 invoke a BLESS Lambda Function configured with the SSH CA key trusted by the instances accessible to that SSH Bastion.

+## Getting Started
+These instructions are to get BLESS up and running in your local development environment.
+### Installation Instructions
+Clone the repo:

+    $ git clone git@github.com:Netflix/bless.git

 Cd to the bless repo:

     $ cd bless